Graphs arising from the dual Steenrod algebra

 Similarly to the nonequivariant odd primes case (\textsection \ref{sec:Connect&UnilatOdd}), we begin by considering the subgraph $G_x \backslash \{ \sigma \}$.
 This subgraph has adjacency matrix

-Noticing that this matrix has the same form as the adjacency matrix in the nonequivariant $p$ and odd prime case (\ref{eq:AdjMatrixOdd}), we can apply a similar argument to prove the following proposition. \begin{proposition} The subgraph $G_x \backslash \{\sigma\}$ is connected if and only if the integers
+{ Since} this matrix has the same form as the adjacency matrix in the nonequivariant $p$ and odd prime case (\ref{eq:AdjMatrixOdd}), we can apply a similar argument to prove the following proposition. \begin{proposition} The subgraph $G_x \backslash \{\sigma\}$ is connected if and only if the integers

-are positive for all integers $r$ and $s$ with $0 \leq r < s \leq n$. \end{proposition} Returning to consider the entire graph $G_x$, we prove the following theorem, which has the same statement as in the nonequivariant $p$ an odd prime case (\cref{thm:connectedOdd}). \begin{theorem} Suppose $x \in A_{C_2}^\vee(n)$ is a monic monomial of standard form.
+are positive for all integers $r$ and $s$ with $0 \leq r < s \leq n$. \end{proposition} Returning to consider the entire graph $G_x$, we prove the following theorem, which has the same statement as in the { nonequivariant odd-primary case} (\cref{thm:connectedOdd}). \begin{theorem} Suppose $x \in A_{C_2}^\vee(n)$ is a monic monomial { in standard form}.
 Then the graph $G_x$ is connected if and only if \begin{enumerate} \item the integers

 are positive for all integers $r$ and $s$ with $0 \leq r < s \leq n$ and \item the sum

 \end{enumerate} \end{theorem}

 \begin{proof} The first condition guarantees that the subgraph $G \backslash \{ \sigma \}$ is connected.
 The second condition guarantees that the vertex $1$ is connected by an edge to the subgraph $G \backslash \{ \sigma \}$. \end{proof}